appuio/charts/appuio/signalilo/README.md

 ## Deployment considerations

-It is recommended to deploy Signalilo only in the same cluster or network as the alertmanager instance, which is sending the alerts.
+It is recommended to deploy Signalilo only in the same cluster or network as the alertmanager instance which is sending the alerts.
-Having Signalilo exposed to an alertmanager outside of it's network is untested.
+Using Signalilo from an alertmanager instance in a different network is untested.

 ## Configuration